-- 387 Identity Provider implementations MUST support the SAML SOAP (using HTTP as a transport) binding - 388 [SAML2Bind] for the issuance of <saml2p:LogoutRequest> messages, and MUST support the SAML - 389 SOAP (using HTTP as a transport) and HTTP-Redirect bindings [SAML2Bind] for the reception of - 390 <saml2p:LogoutRequest> messages. - 391 Service Provider implementations MUST support the SAML SOAP (using HTTP as a transport) binding - 392 [SAML2Bind] for both issuance and reception of <saml2p:LogoutRequest> messages. - 393 Support for other bindings is OPTIONAL. - Implementations MUST support the use of SAML message signatures and TLS server authentication to - 395 authenticate <saml2p:LogoutRequest> messages; support for TLS client authentication, or other - forms of authentication in conjunction with the SAML SOAP binding, is OPTIONAL. - 397 Identity Provider and Service Provider implementations MUST support the use of XML Encryption via the - 398 <sam12:EncryptedID> element when using the HTTP-Redirect binding.
+Identity Provider implementations MUST support the SAML SOAP (using HTTP as a transport) binding

+384 [SAML2Bind] for the issuance of <saml2p:LogoutRequest> messages, and MUST support the SAML

+- SOAP (using HTTP as a transport) and HTTP-Redirect bindings [SAML2Bind] for the reception of <saml2p:LogoutRequest> messages. - Service Provider implementations MUST support the SAML SOAP (using HTTP as a transport) binding [SAML2Bind] for both issuance and reception of <saml2p:LogoutRequest> messages. - 389 Support for other bindings is OPTIONAL. - Implementations MUST support the use of SAML message signatures and TLS server authentication to - authenticate <saml2p:LogoutRequest> messages; support for TLS client authentication, or other forms of authentication in conjunction with the SAML SOAP binding, is OPTIONAL. - Identity Provider and Service Provider implementations MUST support the use of XML Encryption via the <saml2:EncryptedID> element when using the HTTP-Redirect binding.

-399 2.8.1.2 User Interface Behavior
+395 2.8.1.2 User Interface Behavior

-- Identity Provider implementations MUST support both user-initiated termination of the local session only - 401 and user-initiated Single Logout.
-Upon receipt of a <saml2p:LogoutRequest> message via a front- - channel binding, Identity Provider implementations MUST support user intervention governing the choice - of propagating logout to other Service Providers, or limiting the operation to the Identity Provider, Of - 404 course, implementations MUST return status information to the requesting entity (e.g. partial logout - 405 indication) as appropriate. - Service Provider implementations MUST support both user-initiated termination of the local session only - 407 and user-initiated Single Logout. - 408 | Identity Provider implementations MUST also support the administrative initiation of Single Logout for any - 409 active session, subject to appropriate policy. - 410 TBD: Requirements on administrative logout (i.e., not the user)?
+- Identity Provider implementations MUST support both user-initiated termination of the local session only and user-initiated Single Logout.
+Upon receipt of a <saml2p:LogoutRequest> message via a frontchannel binding, Identity Provider implementations MUST support user intervention governing the choice of propagating logout to other Service Providers, or limiting the operation to the Identity Provider.
+Of course, implementations MUST return status information to the requesting entity (e.g. partial logout indication) as appropriate. - 402 Service Provider implementations MUST support both user-initiated termination of the local session only 403 and user-initiated Single Logout. - Identity Provider implementations MUST also support the administrative initiation of Single Logout for any active session, subject to appropriate policy.

-2.8.2 Logout Responses
+406 2.8.2 Logout Responses